Redesign a Screen That Frustrates People

 Step 1

-Pick a screen or flow that genuinely frustrates people (or a single component, like a signup form, with all its states).
-Then resist the urge to say 'it's ugly' and instead diagnose what actually FAILS the user: who are they, what are they trying to do, and where exactly does it break?
-That problem statement is your whole compass.
+Pick a screen or a set of steps that genuinely frustrates people (or one piece of it, like a signup form).
+Then resist the urge to say 'it's ugly' and work out what actually GOES WRONG for the person using it: who are they, what are they trying to do, and where do they get confused or stuck?
+Write that down.
+It decides every change you make later.

 - 2